 - Meets regulatory requirement

 Penetration testing addresses general auditing and compliance of regulations.
-With pentesting organizations avoid fines for non-compliance and it shows that organizations are maintaining security controls.
+Pentesting organizations avoid fines for non-compliance, and it shows that organizations are maintaining security controls.

 Breach of customer data is costly; it affects sales and drags a company’s reputation through the mud.
 In recent times, customer retention cost is high.
 No one wants to lose customers.
 A breach will discourage potential customers.

 Complacency is no longer an option for businesses.
 There is increased focus on detection rather than prevention.
 Intelligence gathered during pentests are used to address uncovered weaknesses.
 Test help organizations uncover critical vulnerabilities, prioritize and resolve risk, meet industry compliance standards and assess risk levels.
 Cybersecurity need proactivity, if you are interested, know more about our professional penetration services.